sot/agasc/docs/supplement.rst

       23434: 10

 will cause the script to add AGASC IDs 77073552 and 23434 to the bad star list, with sources 9 and 10 respectively.
-The observations of all stars observed in OBSID 56311 will be added to the "obs" table with status=False, and the observation of AGASC ID 806750112 in OBSID 56308 will be added with status=True.
+The observations of all stars observed in OBSID 56311 will be added to the "obs" table with ok=False, and the observation of AGASC ID 806750112 in OBSID 56308 will be added with ok=True.
 It is possible to specify a comment string with the observation info.

 By default, the `agasc-supplement-obs-status`_ script updates the supplement file in the current working directory, but